SteveDeJongh/LS_170/review.md

 22. **What are** **Network 'Hops'?**
 Network hops are the number of journeys between nodes the data makes on it's journey from start point to end point.
 Nodes can be though of as routers that process data and forward it to the next node on the path.

+Data will make many stops and come accross many intersections on it's journey from starting location to ending location.
+Each of these journeys between intersections can be thought of as a hop, where each intersection is a node (router) that directs the data on it's next journey to it's end destination.

 23. **What is the relationship between network 'Hops' and latency?**
 Latency is the combination of time it takes for all of the hops to occur.

+Latency is the total combination of all the time each individual hop takes.
+Latency can sometimes be reduced by improving network routing and reducing redundant hops, therefor decreasing the time spent to process and push the data back onto the network for travel.

 24. **What is a switch and what is it used for?**
 25. **What is a hub and what is it used for?**